molikto/mlang/README.md

          * the implementation is bare-bone and not well thought, it is just simply tagged sum
     * this system is not sound, because we don't check the validity of inductive defined types and recursive definitions
     * everything is basic, for example, we don't have fancy error handling

+* syntax constructions for simple inductive type: no parameters, no index, no recursive-inductive or inductive-inductive
+* implicit/explicit sized type
+* implicit/explicit universe polymorphism
+* cubical type theory
+* unordered overlapping patterns
+* subtyping for record types
+* union and intersection
+* more inductive types